Skip to main content

 "...those whom he predestined he also called, and those whom he called he also justified, and those justified he glorifies."
 (Romans 8:30)

 This "calling" is more than an invitation; it is the powerful summons of God that awakens the individual to life in Christ.
-We see an order according to Paul, the calling coincides with predestination, which occurs through adoption of the Spirit, Ephesians 1:4-5 and Romans 8:15-16, and results in justification.
+We see an order according to Paul, the calling coincides with predestination (which is through adoption of the Spirit, Ephesians 1:4-5 and Romans 8:15-16) and justification.
 So those he predestined he called and justified.
-The called are not just invited—they are transformed.
+The called are not just justified—they are glorified, transformed.
 This is a glorious thing, encouragement to the one who God says "I have called you according to my purpose."

 Romans 11:29 states, "For the gifts and calling of God are irrevocable (without repentance; changing his mind)."